openvinotoolkit/openvino_notebooks/recipes/intelligent_queue_management/README.md

 | TDP | 350W | 15W | 45W | 235W | 45W | 45W |
 | Benchmark Date | May 31, 2023 | May 29, 2023 | June 15, 2023 | May 29, 2023 | June 15, 2023 | May 29, 2023
 | Benchmarked by | Intel Corporation | Intel Corporation | Intel Corporation | Intel Corporation | Intel Corporation | Intel Corporation |

-Congratulations!
-You have successfully set up and run the Intelligent Queue Management application with OpenVINO™.